pushover/pushover.github.io/readme.txt

 ==========

 Pushover is a faithful reimplementation of the game with the same name published in 1992 by Ocean.
-It contains the original levels the graphics and sound are very similar when compared with the original game.
+It contains the original levels.
+The graphics and sound are very similar when compared with the original game.